cham11ng/sagarchamling.com/content/notes/dsa-101/index.md

 ## Time Complexity

+- time is a sum of the times required.
 - is a mathematical notation to describe the algorithm's performance or complexity of an algorithm.
 - specifically how long an algorithm takes to run as the input size grows.
 - it allows to analyze and compare the efficiency of different algorithms